Csi18nAlistairMann/xkcd/process.md

      1. determine where the corner should go (just tl, tr, bl, br for now.
 The corner should generally be the closest corner the ballon has to any line indicating the speaker. )
        1. Append a "C" for centering within autowidth div, space if not used (eg, "TLC", "BR ")
         1. Append a "T" to make a fixed width block above or below the image (eg, "TLCT")
+         1. For an angle in GIMP, use rectangle tool to draw around where the bubble will be, then Shift-R to rotate.
+Rotate to suit and read off the Angle reached.
+I ignore decimal points
      1. Get pixel co-ords for textual element and point elements
      1. determine max width of bubble
  1. Erase all textual and speech bubble elements